Understanding Enuresis (Bedwetting): Causes and Management Options

 Diaphragmatic Function and Respiratory Patterns

-The diaphragm is closely linked to the autonomic nervous system and intra-abdominal pressure regulation.
+The diaphragm is closely linked to the autonomic nervous system and to the regulation of intra-abdominal pressure.
 Dysfunction in the diaphragm can influence bladder control by altering pressure dynamics and affecting the pelvic floor muscles.
 Osteopathic techniques to improve diaphragmatic function can be beneficial in managing enuresis.

 Conclusion